 Simply put, Spend-Down programs can help to reduce a person’s income level, or income + assets level, so that they may become eligible for Medicaid by allowing the deduction of certain expenses.

 I’ve written a short post outlining who can qualify for Spend Down, the expenses they can deduct and how you know if you qualify.
 You will find that here – What is Spend Down ?

 To find your State Medicaid State Agency

 If you just want to talk to or email someone, contact your state Medicaid Agency here.

 Click the link to Medicaid.gov, look to the section I outlined in red.

 select your state and click on the button they have marked “GO” – it will take you to your State Medicaid Agency with all their contact info.

 State Funding Assistance

-In the US all states have Assistive Technology Projects to improve access to assistive devices in the home – the primary focus groups for these projects are the disabled and the elderly.
+In the US, all states have Assistive Technology Programs to improve access to assistive devices in the home – the primary focus groups for these projects are the disabled and the elderly.

 DME’s and Assistive Technology devices are very similar in what they cover, except that Assistive technology does not have to be “medically necessary”.